geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 GeoServer should recognize the `QuickStart` feature type, and should present that as a layer that could be published.
 Click on the "Publish" link.

 You will be taken to the Edit Layer screen.
 Two of the tabs need to be updated: Data and Dimensions.

 In the Data pane, enter values for the bounding boxes.
 In this case, you can click on the link to compute these values from the data.

+In the Dimensions tab, check the "Enabled" checkbox under Time.
+Then select "When" in the Attribute and End Attribute dropdowns, and "Continuous Interval" in the Presentation dropdown.

 Click on the "Save" button when you are done.